CountCrypt: Quantum Cryptography between QCMA and PP

-\paragraph*{Building OWPuzzs from 2QKD.} Formally, a QKD protocol is a protocol where Alice and Bob agree on a shared key over a public authenticated classical channel and a public arbitrary quantum channel.
+\paragraph*{Building OWPuzzs from 2QKD.} \if0 Formally, a QKD protocol is a protocol where Alice and Bob agree on a shared key over a public authenticated classical channel and a public arbitrary quantum channel.
 In particular, a good QKD protocol should satisfy three properties. \begin{enumerate} \item (Correctness): If the protocol is executed honestly, then Alice and Bob output the same key. \item (Validity): An adversarial party Eve, who controls the quantum channel, cannot make Alice and Bob output different keys without them noticing and outputting $\bot$. \item (Security): If either Alice or Bob does not output $\bot$, then Eve can not learn their final key. \end{enumerate} A two-round QKD protocol, or 2QKD is simply a QKD protocol where Alice and Bob each send at most one message.
-It is known that 2QKD protocols can be built from post-quantum OWFs~\cite{C:KMNY24,C:MalWal24}.

-A concurrent work defines a quantum version of OWPuzzs, a state puzzle, and shows that state puzzles are equivalent to OWPuzzs~\cite{cryptoeprint:2024/1490}.
-A state puzzle is essentially a one-way puzzle where the key is a quantum state.
+It is known that 2QKD protocols can be built from post-quantum OWFs~\cite{C:KMNY24,C:MalWal24}. \fi A concurrent work~\cite{STOC:KhuTom25} defines a quantum version of OWPuzzs, state puzzles, and shows that state puzzles are equivalent to OWPuzzs.
+A state puzzle is essentially a OWPuzz where the key is a quantum state.
 Since the key is quantum, there is a canonical verification algorithm which just projects onto the target state.\footnote{Note that we can always assume that the key is a pure state, since adding the extra qubits from its purification into the key only improves security.}